 How Serverless360 handles Azure Web App Monitoring?

-In Serverless360 Data Monitor can effectively monitor Azure Web App against an extensive set of metrics.
+In Serverless360 Performance Monitor can effectively monitor Azure Web App against an extensive set of metrics.
 We can configure the monitor with the below metrics – Average memory working set, Average Response Time, CPU Time, Data In, Data Out, Garbage Collections, Detect HTTP errors, Number of Request and Response Latency, etc.,

-Through Data Monitor we can monitor the state of the Azure Web Apps on specific days in a week and specific hours in a day based on the frequency configured.
+Through Performance Monitor we can monitor the state of the Azure Web Apps on specific days in a week and specific hours in a day based on the frequency configured.
 Alerts and status of the Web App can be notified through the configured notification channels.

 One of the major advantages of Serverless360 monitors is you can get a detailed report of the different configured metrics of multiple Web Apps in a single consolidated report.

-In Serverless360, Status Monitor can monitor the health status of Azure resources at regular intervals and generate a consolidated report at specific times in a day representing the state and properties of the resources against the desired values.
+In Serverless360, Status Report can monitor the health status of Azure resources at regular intervals and generate a consolidated report at specific times in a day representing the state and properties of the resources against the desired values.
 Here we can monitor the status of all your resources from one place.

 Status Report of Serverless360 for Web App Monitoring